Have you ever wondered why you can no longer remain anonymous?

 “People tend to conceive of cyberspace as a fictitious environment with no real borders, a space not to be taken seriously – not subject to the same norms and standards as the real world,” Suler explains.
 People’s comfort level with the internet has risen to the point where information sharing can be negligent or reckless in just a few short years.

 Call it privacy weariness, but our growing reliance on smart devices and social media has led to a general lack of interest in remaining completely anonymous.
-But what if you’re one of those who avoid Facebook, don’t use social media, and suitable extraordinary measures to leave a minimal digital footprint?
+But what if you avoid Facebook, don’t use social media, and take suitable extraordinary measures to leave a minimal digital footprint?
 Sorry, but your anonymity is also in jeopardy.

 Going off the grid isn’t a solution.